 Yes, you can get royalty-free images free of cost, and use them commercially without being worried about copyright laws.
 Because all the images are either in the public domain or have a Creative Commons license.

 Being a full-time blogger, I’m blessed to have these free alternatives.
 As it’s no secret that a high-quality image can enhance a blog post to an extent, and can give you better engagement as well as social shares.

 Since everybody can’t afford a subscription to Shutterstock, they tend to search for alternatives where they can find watermark-free images for their various needs.
-So, if you’re one of them then you’re in a luck ─ below we’ve listed the Best Shutterstock alternatives for unwatermarked images.
+So, if you’re one of them then you’re in luck ─ below we’ve listed the Best Shutterstock alternatives for unwatermarked images.

 Unsplash is one of the best Shutterstock alternatives that provide high-quality royalty-free images.
 Over 3 million free high-resolution, watermark-free images are available for download ─ courtesy of the world’s most generous community of photographers.

-All the images here come under a creative commons license, so you can freely download, modify and use them on any commercial and non-commercial projects.
+All the images here come under a Creative Commons license, so you can freely download, modify, and use them on any commercial and non-commercial projects.
 Though you don’t need permission to use Unsplash images, you can’t sell and share the photos with another similar service, however.